SimonHensel/LSTM-Facade-Completion/README.md

 LSTM Facade Completion
 ======================

-Implementation of the LSTM networks for facade completion described in the paper PLACEHOLDER
+Implementation of the LSTM networks for facade completion described in the paper (will be added after proceedings are published)

-This repository is still under cleanup.
 View with care.

 Usage
 ============